 The Data Services team at the Washington University Libraries supports research and scholarship across disciplines.
 Data Services offers 1-1 consultations, talks, demonstrations, and hands-on workshops in relevant tools.
-We support data throughout the research lifecycle through our core services of: data literacy, data management, data sharing and curation, data analysis, data visualization, and GIS
+We support data throughout the research lifecycle through our core services of: data exploration , data management, sharing and curation, data analysis, data 3D/AR/VR, digital humanities, and geographic information systems (GIS)

 Mondays from 2:00 pm to 4:00 pm